jbampton/dita-to-pdf-with-eclipse/README.md

-##List of technologies used on this GitHub project
+##List of resources and technologies used on this GitHub project

 Eclipse - https://eclipse.org/